orbitalquark/textadept/docs/api.md

   Arguments:

   * `output`: A line of string output from the command.
-  * `ext_or_lexer`: The file extension or lexer name associated with the executed compile command.

 <a id="events.RUN_OUTPUT"></a>
 #### `events.RUN_OUTPUT` (string)

-Emitted when executing a language's run shell command.
+Emitted when executing a language's or project's run shell command.
   By default, output is printed to the output buffer.
 In order to override this behavior, connect to the event with an index of `1` and return `true`.
   Arguments:

   * `output`: A line of string output from the command.
-  * `ext_or_lexer`: The file extension or lexer name associated with the executed run command.

 <a id="events.TEST_OUTPUT"></a>
 #### `events.TEST_OUTPUT` (string)